Resource management is critical for project managers to deliver work on time and budget while ensuring your team is scheduled efficiently.

 Some businesses use physical resources—equipment, software, and office spaces—to get the job done.
 In cases like this, it's essential to monitor how physical resources are utilized.

 Depending on the nature of your project, you might need to keep an eye out for equipment shortages or ensure spending is still within budget.

 Try the #1 resource management software for project work

 More than 3,500 of the world’s top teams choose Float to plan, schedule, and track their team’s time.
 Rated #1 on G2 for resource management, Float gives you the most accurate view of your resource capacity to plan project work.Try for free

-Now we know what resource management is and how to do it, you might be wondering how real companies put the strategies into action.
+Now that we know what resource management is and how to do it, you might be wondering how real companies put these strategies into action!
 Here’s a closer look at three thriving brands that are making the most of their resources.

-Social Chain, a social media powerhouse with more than 500 team members located around the world, has been able to save more than four hours per week using Float.
+The solution: Using Float, Social Chain has been able to save more than four hours per week using Float.

 How?
 Jamie Bryan, Social Chain’s Head of Design, puts it best: